matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-### :star: How to deal with a checked exception in a static field initializer
+**:star: How to deal with a checked exception in a static field initializer.**

 ```java
 // INCORRECT